Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Tetracyclines

 The most famous antibiotic with pronounced bacteriostatic properties.
-Tetracyclines are effective in topical application.
+Tetracyclines are effective in local application.
 Among the disadvantages of tetracyclines is that microorganisms quickly develop resistance to them.
-Therefore, they are mainly used in the treatment of syphilis, gonorrhea, mycoplasmosis.
+Therefore, they are used mainly in the treatment of syphilis, gonorrhea, and mycoplasmosis.

 Aminoglycosides

-Aminoglycosides have a pronounced bactericidal effect, they destroy microorganisms sensitive to them.
+Aminoglycosides have a pronounced bactericidal effect; they destroy microorganisms that are sensitive to them.

-These antibiotics work quickly and effectively for many severe infections, including those that do not show painful symptoms.
+These antibiotics act quickly and effectively on many severe infections, including those that do not cause painful symptoms.

-The mechanism of action of aminoglycosides does not depend on the state of the patient's immunity, but aerobic conditions are necessary for its launch.
-They are ineffective in dead tissues or in tissues with poor circulation, such as in the treatment of abscesses and cavities.
+The mechanism of action of aminoglycosides does not depend on the state of the patient’s immunity, but aerobic conditions are required to trigger it.
+They are not effective in dead tissue or tissue with poor circulation, such as in the treatment of abscesses and cavities.

 Scope of application: furunculosis, infections urinary tract, inflammation inner ear, endocarditis, pneumonia, sepsis, bacterial kidney damage.